Login with your member password below to see your content

 Subscribe today on http://www.miomyitaly.com/subscribe.html

 Not far from Padua and Venice is a tiny little village of only two thousand lucky souls, right in the heart of Italy's premier thermal spa region (click to view article).
-Not for nothing has this town been included in the Italian Touring Club's list of the loveliest and best preserved medieval towns in Italy.
+Not for nothing has this town been included in the Italian Touring Club's list of the loveliest and best-preserved medieval towns in Italy.

 The town has a couple of charming squares bustling with locals.
-Foremost among them is Piazza Roma (the main square) which is lined with some lovely 14th century Palazzi.
+Foremost among them is Piazza Roma (the main square), which is lined with some lovely 14th-century palazzi.
 Summer evenings in the piazza are delightful; all the locals seem to congregate here and the place is abuzz with laughter and local gossip.

 Have energy to spare?
 Then walk up the steps heading from the famous old fountain; these lead you up to the oldest part of the town.
 You'll get some stunning views across the rooftops of the town and across the rolling hills beyond.

-The other notable square is Piazza San Marco which is home to the picturesque 12th century Church of Santa Trinità Oratory.
-Inside too the church is lovely.
+The other notable square is Piazza San Marco, which is home to the picturesque 12th-century Church of Santa Trinità Oratory.
+Inside too, the church is lovely.

-It's best to have a car too so that you can explore the absolutely enchanting surrounding countryside of rolling hills, vineyards and woods.
+It's best to have a car too so that you can explore the absolutely enchanting surrounding countryside of rolling hills, vineyards, and woods.

-Many who come here do so to benefit from the world famous thermal spas, combine that with time in a village considered one of the loveliest in all of Veneto and you have a balm for the soul second to none.
+Many who come here do so to benefit from the world-famous thermal spas; combine that with time in a village considered one of the loveliest in all of Veneto and you have a balm for the soul second to none.

-Of course you'll need a hotel that will only add to the peace and tranquillity and on the edge of town you'll find just that - a hotel by the name of Villa del Poeta (view details and photos here).
+Of course you'll need a hotel that will only add to the peace and tranquility, and on the edge of town you'll find just that - a hotel by the name of Villa del Poeta (view details and photos here).

-For a little old village you are spoilt for choice.
-The Osteria Al Guerriero in Via Jacopo Da Arquà, is my pick of them.
-This is the warm homely type of place I adore offering traditional Veneto homestyle cooking that is just so delicious.
+For a little old village, you are spoilt for choice.
+The Osteria Al Guerriero in Via Jacopo Da Arquà is my pick of them.
+This is the warm, homely type of place I adore offering traditional Veneto homestyle cooking that is just so delicious.
 A great way to experience the type of food Italian grandmothers prepare for their families every day .

 The map below should help you find your way...